NicLandajo/Crate/README.md

 Crate calls six external engines.
 A prebuilt bundle is provided so you don't have to compile or configure anything.

 These are third-party binaries, redistributed under their own licenses.
 FFmpeg in this bundle is GPL v3 — source: https://github.com/FFmpeg/FFmpeg/commit/33b215d155 The other engines are permissively licensed (Apache 2.0, BSD).
-Full details: THIRD_PARTY_LICENSES.md

 GPL v3 applies to the FFmpeg binary only.
 Crate is Apache 2.0 and runs each engine as a separate process.
 You can also point Crate at your own engine builds via crate_engines.txt.